Patronymic name derived from the Turkish word aba

 , in the northeast of Italy, which is derived from the name of the Roman town of Forum Iulii meaning "forum of Julius".

-, a type of round cheese.
-The word gomolka
+, a type of round cheese, ultimately from an old Polish word meaning "round".

-Originally indicated a person from Górka, a town in Poland.
-Its name is ultimately derived from Slavic gora
+Originally indicated a person from Górka, the name of various towns in Poland, ultimately from Polish góra

-Means "son of an adder snake" from the Bosnian word guja
+Means "son of a snake" from the Bosnian word guja

-Means "son of the pilgrim" from Bulgarian hadjia
+Means "son of the pilgrim" from Bulgarian хаджия (hadzhiya)

 Derived from the Czech word hrabe